 Problem statement: How to move data files from one location to another on same storage.
 How to move data files from one storage to another.
 How to rename data files to make data file name standardized Environment / Scenario: You have a database where you have to move your data files from old slower storage Read more about How to re-organize your data files of a tablespace[…]

-Problem Statement: Move DB (with Oracle Binaries) on New Storage Create new DEV/UAT from Production.
-Approach: While creating new UAT or DEV from production and make this version of oracle to the same patch set level as of production, there are more than one approach you can follow.
-For example, either you can install from Read more about Move your DB with Oracle Binaries[…]
+Problem Statement: Move DB with Oracle Binaries on New Storage Create new DEV/UAT from Production.
+Scenarios: While creating new UAT or DEV from production and make this version of oracle to the same patch set level as of production, there are more than to move DB with Oracle Binaries.
+Examples: One way to move DB Read more about Move DB with Oracle 11g Binaries[…]

 In last discussion on MapReduce, we discussed the algorithm which is used by Hadoop for data processing using MapReduce.
-Now its time to understand this in detail with help of an example.
-Lets consider our scenario : We have 7 Node cluster where 1 Node is Name Node (NN) and rest of 6 node is Read more about MapReduce Unwinding. . . . .
-Map[…]
+In this blog, we will discuss the specific section of MAP in MapReduce and it’s functionality.
+Unwinding Map We will explain this in details and with example here.
+Example: Lets consider our scenario : The Scenario: Read more about MapReduce – Unwinding Map[…]

-Before we see the intermediate data produced by the mapper, it would be quite interesting to see the fault tolerant aspects of Hadoop with respect to MapReduce processing.
-Once Name node (NN) received data files which has to be processed, it splits data files to assign it to Data Node (DN).
-This assignment would be Read more about MapReduce Unwinding. . . . . .
-Fault Tolerance[…]
+The Fault Tolerance: Before we see the intermediate data produced by the mapper, it would be quite interesting to see the fault tolerant aspects of Hadoop with respect to MapReduce processing.
+The Replication Factor: Once Name node (NN) received data files which has to be processed, it splits data files to assign it to Data Read more about MapReduce : Fault Tolerance[…]

-MapReduce is a programing paradigm which provide an interface for developers to map end user requirements (any type of analysis on data) to code.
-This framework is one of the core component of Hadoop.
-The way it provides fault tolerant and massive scalability across hundreds or thousands of servers in a cluster for processing of Read more about MapReduce : Internals[…]
+The MapReduce Framework: MapReduce is a programming paradigm that provides an interface for developers to map end-user requirements (any type of analysis on data) to code.
+This framework is one of the core components of Hadoop.
+The capabilities: The way it provides fault-tolerant and massive scalability across hundreds or thousands of servers in a cluster Read more about MapReduce : Internals[…]

-Because of the limitation of currently available Enterprise data warehousing tools, Organizations were not able to consolidate their data at one place to maintain faster data processing.
+Disadvantage of DWH: Because of the limitation of currently available Enterprise data warehousing tools, Organizations were not able to consolidate their data at one place to maintain faster data processing.
+Here comes the magic of hadoop for their rescue.
 Traditional ETL tools may take hours, days and sometimes even weeks.
-Performances of these tools are limited by two Hardware limitations.
-The vertical hardware scalability: Hardware can be scaled Read more about MAGIC OF HADOOP[…]
+And because of this, performances Read more about Magic of Hadoop[…]

-At the outset of twenty-first century, somewhere 1999-2000, due to increasing popularity of XML and JAVA, internet was evolving faster than ever.
-As the world wide web grew at dizzying pace, though current search engine technologies were working fine, a better open source search engine was the need of the hour to cater the future Read more about Journey of Hadoop[…]
+History of Hadoop: At the outset of twenty-first century, somewhere 1999-2000, due to increasing popularity of XML and JAVA, internet was evolving faster than ever.
+This leads to the invention of Hadoop.
+Requirement is mother of invention: As the world wide web grew at dizzying pace, though current search engine technologies were working fine, a Read more about Journey of Hadoop[…]